fosterseth/sdl2_video_player/README.md

 ## Binaries
-For convenience I placed a .exe and the required DLL to run on a Windows machine.
+For convenience, the bin/ folder contains a compiled vidserv and the required DLL to run on a Windows machine.